telerik/reporting-docs/knowledge-base/how-to-use-odbc-connections-in-the-web-report-designer.md

 ## Description
-ODBC connections are supported in the [Web Report Designer](./web-report-designer) as long as the System.Data.ODBC classes are supported in .NET Core 3.1 and up and out-of-the-box for .NET Framework applications.
+The ODBC connections are supported in the [Web Report Designer](./web-report-designer).
+For .NET Framework applications this comes out-of-the-box.
+In .NET Core 3.1+ they are supported as long as the System.Data.ODBC classes are supported.

 ## Solution for .NET Core applications
 The **System.Data.ODBC** is not part of the framework, but is supported through .NET Platform Extensions.